 When completing the Election Return, candidates are also required to provide all the relevant information of the election advertisements.
-As regards declaration of election expenses related to the dedicated election website instead of posting every election advertisement onto the Central Platform or the Candidate's Platform separately, candidates need to declare each election expense item in Section D8 of the election return.
+As regards declaration of election expenses related to the dedicated election website instead of uploading every election advertisement onto the Central Platform or the Candidate's Platform separately, candidates need to declare each election expense item in Section D8 of the election return.
 For example, the expenses related to the production of the dedicated election website and expenses related to all the election advertisements published on the website.
-Candidates can declare the election expenses for all the election advertisements published through the dedicated election website as one election expense item in Section D8 and list the details of all the election expenses (including date of production, quantity produced and amount) by type of advertisement (such as electronic posters, banners, videos, music, songs and films) or type of medium (such as social media platforms, blogs and instant messaging apps) on a separate sheet (e.g. a spreadsheet), and submit it as an attachment together with the election return.
+Candidates can declare the election expenses for all the election advertisements published through the dedicated election website as one election expense item in Section D8 and list the details of all the election expenses (including date of production, quantity produced and amount) by type of advertisement (such as electronic posters, banners, videos, music, songs and films) or type of medium (such as social media platforms, blogs and instant messaging apps) on a separate sheet (e.g. a spreadsheet), and provide it as an attachment together with the election return.

 - Q14.
-If some pamphlets contain the same content but are printed on papers in two different colours, should they be regarded as two different election advertisements or the same election advertisement to submit for public inspection? - A14.
-Section 106 of the Electoral Affairs Commission (Electoral Procedure) (District Councils) Regulation (Cap.
-541F) sets out the requirements on the publication of election advertisement.
+If some pamphlets contain the same content but are printed on papers in two different colours, should they be regarded as two different election advertisements or the same election advertisement to provide for public inspection? - A14.
+Section 108 of the Electoral Affairs Commission (Electoral Procedure) (Election Committee) Regulation (Cap.
+541I) sets out the requirements on the publication of election advertisement.
 According to the regulation, a candidate must make available a copy of each of his/her election advertisement, and the relevant information/documents in relation to the election advertisement for public inspection within three (3) working days after publication of the election advertisement.
 For the sake of clarity, even if the same contents were printed in different colours/format, candidates should provide copies of each election advertisement of different colours/format for public inspection.
-If an election advertisement is reprinted on papers of different colour, the candidate should submit them to RO or upload to the Central Platform or Candidate's Platform as new election advertisements for public inspection.

-- Q15.
-If a candidate produces an electronic poster and publishes through different social media platforms (e.g. Facebook, Instagram, etc.), should they be regarded as different election advertisements or the same election advertisement to submit for public inspection? - A15.
-If a candidate published the electronic poster through different social media platforms on the same date, this can be regarded as publication of one election advertisement, provided that the candidate can submit the "Information Sheet in relation to Election Advertisements" (form no.: REO/C/10/DC(SF)(2023)) listing out the names of all the social media platforms concerned in the column "Manner of publication" and the date of publication, and provide two (2) identical full colour photographs/printouts/photocopies of the election advertisement concerned to the Returning Officer, for public inspection.
+If an election advertisement is reprinted on papers of different colour, the candidate should provide them to Returning Officer or upload to the Central Platform or Candidate's Platform as new election advertisements for public inspection. - Q15.
+If a candidate produces an electronic poster and publishes through different social media platforms (e.g. Facebook, Instagram, etc.), should they be regarded as different election advertisements or the same election advertisement to provide for public inspection? - A15.
+If a candidate published the electronic poster through different social media platforms on the same date, this can be regarded as publication of one election advertisement.
+Candidate should provide the "Information Sheet in relation to Election Advertisements" (Form No.: REO/C/10/ECSS(By-E)(SF)(2025)), listing out the names of all the social media platforms concerned in the column "Manner of publication" and the date of publication, and provide two (2) full colour photographs/printouts/photocopies of the election advertisement concerned to the Returning Officer, for public inspection.
 He/she can also upload the election advertisement particulars via the Central Platform or Candidate's Platform, listing out all the names of the social media platforms concerned similarly and upload the file of the election advertisement concerned, for public inspection.
 However, if the candidate published the electronic poster through different social media platforms on different dates, it cannot be regarded as one single election advertisement.
-In order to capture all necessary details of the publications (i.e. the manner and date of publications), he/she should submit them and their particulars to RO or upload to the Central Platform/Candidate's Platform as different election advertisements for public inspection.
+In order to capture all necessary details of the publications (i.e. the manner and date of publications), he/she should provide the election advertisements and their particulars to Returning Officer or upload to the Central Platform/Candidate's Platform as different election advertisements for public inspection.